 Our lab also participates in research on boxwood blight and mango anthracnose.
 Boxwood blight was detected for the first time in the United States in 2011 in North Carolina, Virginia and Connecticut, and has since spread to many states.
 It is a devastating disease in historic landscapes and in production nurseries.
 Our research aims to clarify the epidemiology of the disease, and develop strategies to minimize its impact.
 Further details about this disease may be found on the website maintained by the Virginia Boxwood Blight Task Force.

 Ph.D., Plant Pathology, University of California, Riverside, 1981

 M.S., Wageningen University, The Netherlands, 1975

-I contribute to outreach to grape growers (communicate research findings and general education on plant diseases and their management), and master gardener training.
+I contribute to outreach to grape growers (communicate research findings and general education on plant diseases and their management), landscape and garden interests (boxwood blight), and master gardener training.